Guide to Fishing in the Boulder Junction Area

 When you roll into town, you’ll see “Gill” next to the Boulder Junction Chamber Office.
 This 8-foot chain saw carving celebrates our status as the Musky Capital of the World ®.
 We have more than 50 class-A musky lakes around Boulder Junction, so this has long been a place to go after the big one.
 The first reference to Boulder Junction as the “Musky Capital of the World” was made by a Chicago sportswriter who fished here in the 1930s.
 The name has been used regularly to promote the area since 1942, and the U.S. Patent Office awarded Boulder Junction the trademark to use the name in 1971.

 Our hometown fish is no small fry – the Wisconsin record musky weighed nearly 70 pounds and was 63.5 inches long.
-Check of this fun infographic to learn more about our famous fish.
+Check out this fun infographic to learn more about our famous fish.

 Find a lake

 You won’t have to look hard to find a great fishing lake in Boulder Junction.
 We have a huge number of lakes – you’ll find 194 in and around Boulder Junction.
 That gives anglers a variety of options, from small, undeveloped lakes to the 3,800-acre Trout Lake.
 Here are some details on a few of our more popular lakes.

 Get geared up